Skip to main content

 MCSD does everything it can to prevent sewer spills, but we can't do it alone.
 We need your help!

 The best way you can prevent sewer spills is to never pour fat, oil or grease down the drain.
-Instead, let it cool down, collect it in a container -- like a used soup can or mayonnaise jar -- and throw it away in the trash.
+Instead, let it cool down, collect it in a container -- like a used soup can or mayonnaise jar -- and throw it away in the organics bin.

 Running hot water along with the fats, oil and grease doesn't help!
 Don't believe the myth that it's okay to pour grease down the drain as long as you run the water at the same time.
 No amount of hot water keeps grease from eventually congealing.
 This only gets the grease through the part of the pipes in your home.
 Once it goes into the sewer and cools, it sticks to the walls of the pipes and creates an expensive and messy problem of sewer backups - for you, for your neighbors and for the creeks and rivers in your neighborhood.